Revolut app and debit card review

 Expert reviewRevolut is best for travelers, spenders and savers.
 It’s mostly recognized for offering account holders the option to spend and transfer money with the interbank exchange rate and no added fees other banks pile on top.

-But there are a few fees you’ll want to watch out for if you’re not under its premium plan.
+But there are a few fees you’ll want to watch out for if you’re not under its premium or metal plan.
 And if you make more than $300 or $600 ATM withdrawals a month, expect to pay a fee.